moonline/UW.Olivos-Roche/README.md

 A look from transportation perspective at Olivos Roche, part of Olivos, a suburb in greater Buenos Aires: https://www.openstreetmap.org/relation/1270158

-Olivos is part of the community Vicente Lopez, has a size of almost 8km² and around 75'000 inhabitants.
-It counts with 3 railway lines, a BRT line, express bus lines and several local bus lines:
+Olivos Roche has a size of almost 90 blocks and around 10'000 inhabitants.
+It counts with a railway line, a BRT line, express bus lines and several local bus lines:

 http://openptmap.org/?zoom=14&lat=-34.52119&lon=-58.48788&layers=B0000TFT
 https://www.openstreetmap.org/relation/1270158#map=14/-34.5185/-58.5111&layers=T